Calvin Crest: History

 In 1956, the first major building phase began when construction started on the Dining Hall and the swimming pool.

 Camping programs

 Calvin Crest designs and hosts Christian camping programs throughout the summer season.
 Programs are designed for third grade students through recent high-school graduates, as well as family camping programs.
-Calvin Crest offers High School Camp, Junior High Camp, Sherwood Camp (Third- Fifth Graders), Outdoor Adventure, and AIM (Assistants in Mission).
+Calvin Crest offers High School Camp, Junior High Camp, Sherwood Camp (Third- Fifth Graders), Outdoor Adventure, AIM (Assistants in Mission), and Week in the Forest.
 Each program is organized and run by the Calvin Crest Summer Staff.

 Among several recreational activities, Calvin Crest offers: boating, hiking, swimming, fishing, rock climbing, arts and crafts, and a ropes course.

 From September to the late Spring, Calvin Crest hosts an Outdoor education program designed and taught by the Calvin Crest Outdoor Education staff.
 These programs are designed for fifth or sixth grade students.

+During Fall to spring, Calvin Crest also offers programs for Women's Retreat, Men's Camp, Winter Camp, and Crest Fest.
+The men's and women's retreats are designed specifically for male and female adults.
+Winter camp is designed for teenagers between Middle school and Highschool.
+Crest fest is a yearly event that starts October 29, and offers activities such as: Live Music, Hayrides, Local Vendors, Crafting, Chili cook-offs, Homemade pie auction, craft workshop, and more.
+This is a free to attend activity, with opportunities to donate to Calvin Crest.